Social Security Administration (SSA)

 We provide online access to agency testimony before Congress, information about pending Social Security-related legislation, legislative proposals and reports we have sent to Congress, and histories of significant recent legislation affecting our programs.
 We post testimony and legislation during the current Congress separately from testimony and legislation for prior Congresses (back to the 104th Congress) so that the most recent information is quick and easy to find.
 Program resources, such as fact sheets, quick links to actuarial cost estimates for solvency proposals, and budget information are also available.

-Our Internet home page includes a section titled "Business & Government" with a drop-down menu where you can find a link for “Congress.”
-However, much of the information on our legislative program and activities at www.socialsecurity.gov/legislation is of interest to the public as well.
-The site also links to the legislative histories of Social Security program-related legislation going back to 1935 (www.ssa.gov/history/legislativehistory.html).
+Our internet home page includes a section titled "Business & Government" with a drop-down menu where you can find a link for “Congress.” however, much of the information on our legislative program and activities, at Office of Legislation and Congressional Affairs, is of interest to the public as well.
+The site also links to the legislative histories of Social Security program-related legislation going back to 1935 (SSA Legislative History).
 These histories are a vital resource for researchers, drafters, and analysts.

 In addition to our ongoing effort to update the site as time and resources permit, we continue building our online repository of materials that may be of interest either for historical reasons or to promote transparency.
 For example, since the publication of our 2012 Open Government Plan, we have added four years of content to our repository of legislation and testimony from previous periods (the 105th and 104th Congresses).